mfactory-osaka/ESPTimeCast/README.md

 &nbsp;
 &nbsp;
 ## 🤝 Contributing
-ESPTimeCast is a personal project, and to keep the codebase simple and focused, I’m not accepting pull requests.
+ESPTimeCast is a personal project, and to keep the codebase focused, stable, and aligned with the original vision, I’m not accepting pull requests at this time.

+If you have ideas, feature requests, bug reports, or improvements, please open an Issue instead - discussion is always welcome.

-However, **forks, custom additions, and experiments are always welcome**.
-Feel free to build on it in your own fork ;) &nbsp;
+**Forks, custom additions, and personal experiments are absolutely encouraged.** Feel free to build on ESPTimeCast in your own fork and make it your own 😉
+&nbsp;
 &nbsp;
 ## ❤️ Support this project